Escapingbug/ancypwn/README.md

 it is welcome to comment an issue.

 # Installation
-1. Install docker, we recommend you to use your distribution to do so.
+1. Install docker, we recommend you to let your distribution to do so.
 2. Since the image is too huge to upload, we provide you a `Dockerfile`, you can build an image yourself.
-And, please do that.
+And, please do that by using `docker build . --tag ancypwn`
 3. Run `python setup.py install`, or maybe you need `sudo`
 4. Everything should be good by now.
 If you got permission problems, try `sudo`